sumotoy/TFT_ILI9163C/README.md

 <b>Pay Attention to connections!!!!:</b>

-	- This display has logic at <b>3V3 volt</b> so YOU NEED A VOLTAGE CONVERTER if you plan to use with arduino.
+	- This display has logic at 3V3 volt so YOU NEED A VOLTAGE CONVERTER if you plan to use with arduino.
 	If you try to connect directly you can burn it very fast so PAY ATTENTION!
 	- My display works at 3V3 volt for logic but LED background has resistor for 5V.
 Your can be different so carefully check out before connect it.